-I have struggled with the concept of "self-love" with a deep misunderstanding that is is narcissistic and self-indulgent.
-But what is "love" but tender affection and acceptance.
-Think of that tenderness you feel toward a child or a small animal.
+I have struggled with the concept of "self-love" and held a deep misunderstanding that "self-love" is narcissistic and self-indulgent.
+But what is "love" but tender affection and acceptance?
+Think of the tenderness you feel toward a child or a small animal.
 Why would we not hold this same tenderness for ourselves?
 We are no less deserving.
-And we the adult can provide that unconditional tenderness to our own inner child.
-Additionally, I have come to understand that the embodiment of such tender care to my self, means attending to each and every aspect of the multifaceted nature of my humanness.
-A useful construct are the chakras which do represent us from our very basic needs to our most spiritual.
-None is superior to another.
-We are human.
-We need them all.
-And the more of them we attend to, the more well being we can experience.
-Following is a 7 point cheat sheet on how you can cultivate love of self by respecting and attending each of your 7 Chakras.
-Thanks to Kathleen Hanagan for this elucidation, see her interview with Karen Uppal for more.
+And we the adult can provide this unconditional tenderness to our own inner child.
+I have come to understand that the embodiment of such tender care to one's self, AKA me, is a matter of attending to each and every aspect of my multifaceted human nature from my physical body, to my need for meaning.

 In loving partnership and practice in all these areas myself !